 The San Gorgonio Pass Water Agency is a State Water Contractor and wholesale water agency that provides imported water to retail water purveyors within its service area, which extends from Calimesa on the west to Cabazon on the east.
 Its service area covers approximately 228 square miles, most of which is in Riverside County but which includes two small areas in San Bernardino County.
-One of these is unpopulated and the other includes three residences owned by the Beaumont Cherry Valley Water District.
+One of these is unpopulated, adjoining the San Bernardino National Forest, and the other, in Edgar Canyon south of Oak Glen, includes three residences owned by the Beaumont Cherry Valley Water District.
 The service area is depicted on Figure 1.

 The Agency was created by the San Gorgonio Pass Water Agency Act, passed by the California Legislature in 1961 and signed by Governor Pat Brown on July 12, 1961.
-The first Board of Directors, appointed by the Riverside County Board of Supervisors, held its initial fornal meeting on October 10 of that year.
+The first Board of Directors, appointed by the Riverside County Board of Supervisors, held its initial formal meeting on October 10 of that year.
 It had previously met briefly on September 22 to elect Ted Silverwood as the first President of the Agency.
-The area had a population of approximately 21,000 at the time (today it is closer to 85,000, an increase of 400%).
+The area had a population of approximately 21,000 at the time (today it is over 90,000, an increase of over 400%).